 - 1. Major Renovation is defined in the Building Regulations Part L Technical Guidance Document and means the renovation of a dwelling where more than 25 % of the surface of the dwelling envelope undergoes renovation.
 Where a dwelling undergoes a major renovation, the energy performance of the whole dwelling should be improved to the cost optimal level by achieving a B2 or by implementing the energy performance improvements as set out in the Building Regulations Part L Technical Guidance Document. - 2.
 This energy upgrade will reduce your home's heat loss and is an important first step to improving the energy efficiency of your home. - 3.
+Where the heat loss indictor (HLI) is less than 2.3 W/Km2, a heat pump should be considered as an alternative to a fossil fuel boiler.
 A dwelling should have low heat loss to ensure the heat pump runs efficiently.
-An ideal heat loss indicator (HLI) is less than 2.0 W/(K·m2).
+An ideal HLI is less than 2.0 W/K/m2.
 An upper HLI limit applies to SEAI grants.
-Where the HLI is between 2 and 2.3 W/(K·m2), additional heat pump grant eligibility criteria apply. - 4.
+Where the HLI is between 2 and 2.3 W/Km2, additional heat pump grant eligibility criteria apply. - 4.
 Investment Cost Legend: